ngambip/Diabetes_factors_2024/README.md

     Working Dataset:

-    Reduced columns from 46 to 10, focusing on key variables.
+    Reduced columns from 46 to 8, focusing on key variables.

-    Standardized BMI, diet quality, and activity to 4 decimal places for consistency.
+    Standardized BMI and  diet quality score to 4 decimal places for consistency.

+    Converted all binary coding data to descritive data as guided by the data source.